-- Check In – The meeting starts with each participant sharing something in one to two sentences that has their attention at the moment.
-No reactions to what a participant shares is allowed by any other participant.
+Check In – The meeting starts with each participant sharing something in one to two sentences that has their attention at the moment.
+No reactions to what a participant shares are allowed by any other participant.

 What items can be on the agenda:

-a) Proposals, which include new procedures for DCPAA operations, revision of DCPAA procedures, the use of DCPAA’s name/logo publicly, possible speakers at DCPAA General Membership Meetings, requests for DCPAA funds over $25 and any other items relevant to DCPAA.
+Proposals, which include new procedures for DCPAA operations, revision of DCPAA procedures, the use of DCPAA’s name/logo publicly, possible speakers at DCPAA events, requests for DCPAA funds over $25 and any other items relevant to DCPAA.

-b) Discussion and Problem Solving of any tensions occurring in an action team or with any member(s) of DCPAA.
+Discussion and problem solving of any tensions occuring in an action team or with any member(s) of DCPAA.

-4. Processing of Agenda Items – Each participant created agenda item is addressed one item at a time using the process outlined.
-The meeting facilitator guides the participants through each step unless otherwise indicated.
+Processing of Agenda Items – The event facilitator guides the participants through each step unless otherwise indicated.

 Integrative Decision Making Process